AK-Saigyouji/Procedural-Cave-Generator/README.md

 ### Mesh generation

 1. Triangulate the grid using the marching squares algorithm (note: this produces a finer grid than the original map, producing smoother looking walls).
-2. Use these triangles to product the ceiling mesh.
+2. Use these triangles to produce the ceiling mesh.
 3. Determine the outlines in this map (i.e. the points between interiors of walls and space).
 4.
   * If the map is 3D, create walls along these outlines for the wall mesh.